 PLAZA DO RELÓ (Clock Square)

 The most significant buildings are the Council, the Tower “Do Reló” and the Alonsos’ House.
-Nowadays the square is called Do Reló, – that is translated as “of the Clock” -, but it had many names depends on the moment, particularly the political situation.
-It was the Plaza Mayor (“Main Square”) until 16th century, “Constitution Square” afterwards, and then “Republic Square” and “Spain Square”.
+Nowadays the square is called Do Reló, – that it would translate as “of the Clock” -, but it had many names depends on the moment, particularly the political situation.
+It was the Plaza Mayor (“Main Square”) until the 16th century, “Constitution Square” afterwards, and then “Republic Square” and “Spain Square”.

 TORRE DO RELÓ (Clock Tower)

 It is part of the ancient Medieval Wall and protected one of the town entrances at the enclosure highest point.
 In 1570 was risen the current tower upon the primitive one.
 Then was rebuilt in 1730 because the previous one was falling to ruin, the bell was substituted at that time, but the clock will be a Jose Manuel Andreini’s donation in 1924.
 In the body of the tower, we find some coats of arms that came from a near building.

 This plaza is in between Colón street and San Marcos street and the current Peace Court.
 Until the 19th century here was the San Marcos Hospital that offered help to the poor and pilgrims to Santiago came from Portugal.
 It is unknown the date of its foundation, but it is recorded the existence in the 14th century when were rebuilt the hospital and the chapel.